 We’re guessing you’ve been before if you’re looking at hikes in Kolob Canyon.
-This is a place many second time visitors to Zion go to get away from those insanely busy trails in the main canyon.
+This is a place many second time visitors in Zion go to get away from those insanely busy trails in the main canyon.

 We have included all 4 of Kolob Canyons hikes on our list of the 20 most amazing hikes in Zion National Park.
 One in easy, two in moderate and one in strenuous.

 The only other way to escape Zion’s main canyon crowds is to hike a wonderful trail called The Subway in the Kolob Terrace are of the park, but you need to apply for and win a permit.